 • Type of clay: Air dry clay (stone grey, terracotta or both)

-• Kit includes: Clay, ribbon tool, rolling pin, cutoff needle, loop tool, potter's rib, wood modelling tool, aluminium scraper, sponge and wire clay cutter, 6 paints, 2 paint brushers and a posy of dried flowers.
+• Kit includes: Clay, ribbon tool, rolling pin, cutoff needle, loop tool, potter's rib, wood modelling tool, aluminium scraper, sponge and wire clay cutter, 6 paints, 2 paint brushes and a posy of dried flowers.

-Designed and created in Edinburgh, these beautiful pottery starter kits come in a kraft gift box with top tips and a toolkit guide.
-You can choose your favourite colour of clay from three options.
 They'd make a lovely gift and are the only kit in this round-up to include a little posy of blooms to display in your first handmade vase.
 If the flowers aren't for you there are other versions of this kit – you can also order just a starter pottery kit or a potter and paint kit.

 7. Small World Creative – Tip Top Pottery kit

-• Best for: families
+Best for families

 Tip Top Pottery Kit